AlexBezuska/Tubeuler/README.md

 ### Making youtube-dl a little friendlier with Node and JSON

+Huge thanks to [Ben WIley](https://github.com/benwiley4000) who got me started on this project, we pair programmed for the majority of the code in the initial version of this project.

 ## Prerequisites

 * You must have (youtube-dl)[https://rg3.github.io/youtube-dl/download.html] installed on your system and have the `youtube-dl` command available from your terminal.